Collège nordique francophone

 The programs at Collège nordique francophone train people for jobs that are in high demand in the region: business administration, tourism management, early childhood education and special education.

 Through distance learning, students can complete diploma and certificate programs offered at other colleges and universities across Canada without leaving the North.
-At the campus in downtown Yellowknife, students can use the school computers to participate in classroom discussions happening in other locations or to complete coursework.
+At the campus in downtown Yellowknife, students can use school computers to participate in classroom discussions happening in other locations or to complete coursework.
 Tuition varies depending on the program and its school of origin.

 The school offers courses in multiple languages, including English, French and Spanish.
 It also has specialized programs for public servants and hosts workshops on a wide range of topics such as medicinal plants and Mexican cooking.